google/starlark-go/doc/spec.md

 "hello"[5]			# error: index out of range
 ```

-For subsequence operations that require two indices, the first is
+For sub-sequence operations that require two indices, the first is
 _inclusive_ and the second _exclusive_.
 Thus `a[i:j]` indicates the
 sequence starting with element `i` up to but not including element
 `j`.
-The length of this subsequence is `j-i`.
+The length of this sub-sequence is `j-i`.
 This convention is known
 as *half-open indexing*.

 ```python